Top 10 Frequently Asked Questions About Sexual Harassment

 It depends on the nature of the comment.
-Telling an employee to dress more professionally is unlikely to be seen as sexual harassment (unless the company implements a dress code only for employees of one sex).
+Telling an employee to dress more professionally is unlikely to be seen as unlawful harassment (unless the company implements a dress code only for employees of one sex).
 Frequently suggesting to an employee that she wear more revealing clothes as a way to impress the boss, however, could be seen as sexual harassment.
 Likewise, an innocuous compliment, such as “that’s a nice sweater,” would not be harassment; but if it were followed up with a sexual reference (“it really shows off your body”), that type of behavior would be inappropriate and may constitute sexual harassment.

-A. Possibly.
+Possibly.
 While one joke alone may not be harassment, it could be part of a hostile environment.
 In this situation, you need to remember that the question is whether a “reasonable person” would find the joke offensive.

 It could be harassment.
 You should immediately report the problem to your employer and give your employer a chance to fix it (for example, making sure you don’t have to deal with this customer again, or discussing the issue with the customer directly).
 Your employer has a duty to take appropriate steps to stop known unlawful harassment – but your employer may not know that the customer’s conduct is unwelcome unless you tell them.
 Not only may it be considered harassment if your employer knew about it and did nothing to correct the problem, but your employer may be guilty of failing to prevent the harassment as well.